kubermatic/docs/content/kubelb/main/usage/_index.en.md

 ### Propagate annotations from services to LoadBalancer

-KubeLB can propagate annotations from services in the consumer cluster to the LoadBalancers in the management cluster.
+KubeLB can propagate annotations from services in the tenant cluster to the LoadBalancers in the management cluster.
 This is useful for setting annotations that are required by the cloud provider to configure the LoadBalancers.
 For example, the `service.beta.kubernetes.io/aws-load-balancer-internal` annotation is used to create an internal LoadBalancer in AWS.

 Annotations are not propagated by default since tenants can make unwanted changes to the LoadBalancer configuration.
 Since each tenant is treated as a separate entity, the KubeLB manager cluster needs to be configured to allow the propagation of specific annotations.